ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-parameter-list.rst

 ArduPilot Provided Rotor Speed Governor
 =======================================

 Parameters for internal rotor speed governor, if used.
-Internal throttle curve will need to be set up to use this mode.
+The transmitter's throttle curve will need to be set up to use this mode.
+See the Setup section of :ref:`traditional-helicopter-internal-rsc-governor`.

 - ``H_RSC_GOV_DISGAG``  This parameter was used in versions prior to Copter 4.3.0
 - :ref:`H_RSC_GOV_DROOP<H_RSC_GOV_DROOP>`